 We have a 52- or 53-week fiscal year that ends on the last Saturday in December.
-Fiscal year 2023 was a 52-week fiscal year; fiscal year 2024 is also a 52-week fiscal year.
+Fiscal year 2023 was a 52 week fiscal year; fiscal year 2024 is also a 52 week fiscal year.

-The results of operations for the three months ended March 30, 2024 shown in this report are not necessarily indicative of the results to be expected for the full year ending 2024.
+The results of operations for the three and six months ended June 29, 2024 shown in this report are not necessarily indicative of the results to be expected for the full year ending 2024.
 The condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements for the fiscal year ended December 30, 2023.

-There have been no material changes in our significant accounting policies as described in our consolidated financial statements for the fiscal year ended December 30, 2023.
+There have been no material changes in our significant accounting policies as described in our consolidated financial statements for the fiscal year ended December 30, 2023, except as detailed below regarding accounting for investments.
 For further detail, see Note 2 in the audited consolidated financial statements for the fiscal year ended December 30, 2023.